Who knew? Have you heard of The Schmoo?

 Vanja was that miracle that happened when we least expected it to.
 I was a single parent for over 17 years, thriving and had gone through all of the woe-is-me and loneliness stuff.
 Then we met.
 That was over 15 years ago.
 We have been married for almost 11 and he has brought a depth and breadth into the lives of myself and the girls as well as my extended family that has enriched us all.
 Yup.
 His story is also an amazing one.
 He most definitely deserves “the limitless bounty of the earth in all its richness…”.

 Ta-da!
-Clearly there should be more cake than whipping cream.
+Clearly there should be more Canadian Winnipeg Schmoo Cake than whipping cream.
 Woops.

 So, this is The Schnoo.
 The sauce is what brings this cake to life.
 It is deadly delicious with the sauce and quite bland without it.
 Think sticky toffee pudding without the sauce.
 It just wouldn’t work.
-Neither would The Schmoo.
+Neither would Canadian Schmoo Cake without this sauce.

 The relationship between food and pop culture is a very intimate one.
 Think Popeye.
-Think Beaver Tails, and now, think The Schmoo.
+Think Beaver Tails, and now, think the “Canadian Schmoo Cake.”

 - 12 egg whites